 Assumptions and methodologies used in the financial soundness valuation basis are reviewed at the reporting date and the impact of any resulting changes in actuarial estimates is reflected in the income statement as they occur.
-An exception to this is impact of changes in the valuation discount rate, consequent changes in the assumed level of renewal expense inflation or bonuses and investment over or underperformance in respect of non-linked business, which is transferred to investment stabilisation liabilities.

-- Basis and other changes decreased the excess of assets over liabilities at 30 June 2016 by R469 million (2015: decrease of R233 million) for the company.
-The major contributors to this change were as follows for the company: - Actuarial methodology and other changes, negative R271 million (2015: negative R326 million). - Experience basis changes of R198 million (2015: R93 million).
-The experience basis changes are in respect of withdrawal, expense and mortality assumptions.
+- Basis and other changes decreased the excess of assets over liabilities at 30 June 2017 by R309 million (2016: decrease of R469 million) for the company.
+The major contributors to this change were as follows for the company: - Actuarial methodology and other changes, positive R76 million (2016: negative R271 million). - Experience basis changes of negative R385 million (2016: negative R198 million).
+The experience basis changes are in respect of withdrawal, expense and mortality assumptions. - The impact of changes in the valuation discount rate, consequent changes in the assumed level of renewal expense inflation and investment over- or under-performance in respect of non-linked business is included under this heading.